 Exit the terminal and restart your system.
 You can then check that

 JAVA_HOME is set properly by opening another terminal and typing

 It should show the path you set above.

-OpenRefine's build script will download Maven for you and use it, if not found already locally installed.
+If Maven is not already locally installed, then OpenRefine's build script will automatically download Maven for you and use it.

 Could not find the main class: com.google.refine.Refine.
 Program will exit. it is likely

 JAVA_HOME is not set correctly.

 MAVEN_HOME environment variable, for example:

 NOTE: You can use Maven commands directly, but running some goals in isolation might fail (try adding the

 compile test-compile goals in your invocation if that is the case).